Perugolate/RareFold/README.md

 EvoBindRare designs novel peptide binders based only on a protein target sequence.
 It is not necessary to specify any target residues within the protein sequence or the length of the binder (although this is possible).
-EvoBindRare is the first protocol that only relies on a protein sequence to design a binder and the only one with experimentally verified cyclic-noncanonical amino acid design capacity.
+EvoBindRare is the only protocol with experimentally verified cyclic-noncanonical amino acid design capacity.

 <p align="center">
   <img alt="Linear" src="./data/linear.gif" width="45%">